 What is Digital Transformation?
-Fueled’s Guide to Crafting your Digital Strategy
+Fueled’s Guide to Crafting your Digital Growth Strategy

 What is Digital Transformation?

 Digital Transformation is a word often thrown around a lot today without truly understanding what it means.
-At its core, digital transformation is elegantly leveraging progressive technologies such as app development or web development to produce lean and powerful products.
+At its core, digital transformation strategy elegantly leverages progressive technologies such as app development or web development to produce lean and powerful products.

 Thanks to technology, we’re cruising through the digital age.
 And as businesses see the high-level changes that are going on in the tech space, they might feel the need to repair or revamp their own products with newer, more digitally-based strategies that seem to be propelling their competitors forward.